veggiemonk/awesome-docker/README.md

 - [Dokku][dokku] - Docker powered mini-Heroku that helps you build and manage the lifecycle of applications (originally by [@progrium][progrium])
 - [Empire](https://github.com/remind101/empire) - A PaaS built on top of Amazon EC2 Container Service (ECS)
 - [Flynn](https://github.com/flynn/flynn) - A next generation open source platform as a service
-- [Jelastic](https://jelastic.com/) - An advanced PaaS for developers that simplifies clustering and complex cloud deployments with powerful web UI and usage-only pricing
+- [Jelastic](https://jelastic.com/) :heavy_dollar_sign: - An advanced PaaS for developers that simplifies clustering and complex cloud deployments with powerful web UI and usage-only pricing
 - [Nanobox](https://github.com/nanobox-io/nanobox) :heavy_dollar_sign: - An application development platform that creates local environments that can then be deployed and scaled in the cloud.
 - [OpenShift][openshift] - An open source PaaS built on [Kubernetes][kubernetes] and optimized for Dockerized app development and deployment by [Red Hat](https://www.redhat.com/)
 - [Tsuru](https://github.com/tsuru/tsuru) - Tsuru is an extensible and open source Platform as a Service software